amazeeio/assessment/Readme.md

-## Assessment: Demonstrate the ability to use NPM, Typescript/Javascript, React, and be able to minimally extend a GraphQL API
+## Junior Dev Assessment: Demonstrate the ability to use NPM, Typescript/Javascript, React, and be able to minimally extend a GraphQL API

 ### Notes